bmhash/bmhash.github.io/docs/index.md

 * [Glossary of Terms](PM-domains.md)

+## References

+This playbook draws on many sources and all the information contained herein is the sole reponsability of its author.
+This site is not affiliated with any of the following sources although it does reference and its influence is clear:
+* Project Management Institute (PMI) - available [here](http://pmi.org)
+* Center for Agile Leadership - available [here](https://centerforagileleadership.com/)
+* Antonio Nieto-Rodriguez (ANR) - available [here](https://antonionietorodriguez.com/)
+* Ricardo Viana Vargas - available [here](https://ricardo-vargas.com/pt/)

+And many others... (this list is constantly updated once an article is added or updated).

 ## About myself and the idea behind this project

 Please see [About Me and this Project](AboutMe.md) for more details about who I am and the idea that started this project.